deboragodoiss/brazilian-finance-automation/README.md

 ### Running Every Day
 [Like this](https://github.com/mieubrisse/brazilian-finance-automation/actions/workflows/sync-to-ynab.yml)
 1. Fork this repo
-1. Modify the `.github/workflows/sync-to-ynab.yml` file to pass in the appropriate environment variables based on the contents of your `.env` file
+1. Update the repository's secrets in Github to provide the values for the environment variables you're going to consume (e.g. `ACCOUNT_0_YNAB_ID`)
-1. Update the repository's secrets to provide the values for the environment variables
+1. Modify the `.github/workflows/sync-to-ynab.yml` file to pass in the environment variables you specifically use, based on the contents of your `.env` file
 1. Enable Github Actions on the repo
 1. Test the action by clicking "Run"